 - Twelve+ hours of learning in a relaxed and picturesque setting.

-- Develop a repertoire of new tools and ideas to effectively integrate technology into your lessons.
+- Develop a repertoire of new tools and tactics to effectively integrate technology into your lessons.

 What you will learn.